earthai-tech/k-diagram/docs/source/user_guide/hist.rst

 2. **Kernel Density Estimate (KDE)**: The KDE is a non-parametric way to estimate the probability density function of a random variable.
-It creates a smooth curve by placing a kernel function (typically a Gaussian, or "bell curve") on each data point, and then summing all these kernels.
-The resulting curve, :math:`\hat{f}_h(x)`, is a smooth estimate of the data's distribution.
+It creates a smooth curve by placing a kernel function (typically a Gaussian) on each data point, and then summing all these kernels.
+   The resulting curve, :math:`\hat{f}_h(x)`, is a smooth estimate of the data's distribution :footcite:t:`Silverman1986`.

    .. math::